Flixotide 50 micrograms Evohaler

 Hoarseness and candidiasis of the mouth and throat (thrush) occurs in some patients.
 Such patients may find it helpful to rinse out their mouth with water after using the inhaler.
 Symptomatic candidiasis can be treated with topical anti-fungal therapy whilst still continuing with Flixotide Evohaler.

-Possible systemic effects include Cushing's syndrome, Cushingoid features, adrenal suppression, growth retardation, decreased bone mineral density, cataract, glaucoma (see 4.4 Special Warning and Special Precautions for Use).
+Possible systemic effects include Cushing's syndrome, Cushingoid features, adrenal suppression, growth retardation, decreased bone mineral density, cataract, glaucoma (see section 4.4).

-As with other inhalation therapy, paradoxical bronchospasm may occur (see 4.4 'Special Warnings and Precautions for Use').
+As with other inhalation therapy, paradoxical bronchospasm may occur (see section 4.4).
 This should be treated immediately with a fast-acting inhaled bronchodilator.
 Flixotide Evohaler should be discontinued immediately, the patient assessed, and if necessary alternative therapy instituted.

 There was an increased reporting of pneumonia in studies of patients with COPD receiving FLIXOTIDE 500 micrograms.
 Physicians should remain vigilant for the possible development of pneumonia in patients with COPD as the clinical features of pneumonia and exacerbation frequently overlap.